-Just in time for their 30th anniversary, the acclaimed Orlando Philharmonic Orchestra (OPO) has launched its inaugural full season in one of the world’s most acoustically remarkable spaces: the magnificent new Steinmetz Hall at downtown Orlando’s Dr. Phillips Center for the Performing Arts.
-Music aficionados of all ages won’t want to miss a note of this historic pairing of aural architecture and artistry — one of many unforgettable experiences you will only find in Orlando.
+The Orlando Philharmonic Orchestra (OPO) returns to Steinmetz Hall at the Dr. Phillips Center for the Performing Arts for its 2023-24 season, plus other downtown-area venues, featuring diverse musical works from some of Orlando’s most talented artists.
+Music aficionados won’t want to miss a note of this rich pairing of aural architecture and artistry — one of many unforgettable experiences you will only find in Orlando.

 Discover: Steinmetz Hall

-Orlando Philharmonic’s 30th season kicked off in style at Steinmetz Hall on Oct.
-1 – 2, 2022, with their presentation of The Planets.
-You’ll have many other chances to see them in the coming months with series at Steinmetz Hall and The Plaza Live, both of which are adjacent to acclaimed dining, nightlife and other reasons to visit the downtown area.
-They include:
+The Orlando Philharmonic Orchestra season kicked off in late September with two performances at Steinmetz Hall.
+You’ll have many other chances to see them in the coming months with series at Steinmetz Hall, First United Methodist Church of Orlando, and The Plaza Live, all of which are adjacent to acclaimed dining, nightlife and cultural offerings in the downtown Orlando area.

 Discover: Orlando Arts & Culture